What’s new in iPadOS 14

 Notes Use Smart Selection to select and format handwritten text the same way you do with typed text.
 You can also copy handwritten text from Notes into another app and it’s converted to typed text.
 See Draw or write in Notes.

 Messages Pin your most important conversations to the top of your conversation list so you can easily get to them.
 Mention someone in a conversation to direct a message right to them, and use inline replies to reply directly to a specific message in a group conversation.
 See Pin a conversation, Mention people in conversations, and Reply to a specific message in a conversation.

 Memoji Along with more age options and face coverings, you can choose from over 20 new hair and headwear styles to reflect a hobby, your profession, and your personality.
 See Create your own Memoji.

-People Detection (iPadOS 14.2) On iPad Pro 11-inch (2nd generation) and iPad Pro 12.9-inch (4th generation), you can use Magnifier to detect people and help you maintain a physical or social distance from others.
+People Detection (iPadOS 14.2) On iPad Pro 11-inch (2nd generation and later) and iPad Pro 12.9-inch (4th generation and later), you can use Magnifier to detect people and help you maintain a physical or social distance from others.
 See Detect people around you using Magnifier.

 Headphone sound level You can check the precise audio level while sound plays through your headphones and set maximum volume limits.
 See Check headphone and environmental sound levels and Limit the headphone volume.